-We are thrilled to welcome Dr Hao Chen as AURIN’s new Spatial Database Developer for the Australian Urban Health Indicators (AusUrb-HI) project.
-Funded by Australian Research Data Commons (ARDC), the AusUrb-HI project is a collaboration between National Collaborative Research Infrastructure Strategy (NCRIS) facilities, AURIN and Population Health Research Network (PHRN), and researchers that will develop a suite of new indicator data assets that improve the understanding of the health of Australian urban and regional populations.
+We are thrilled to welcome Dr Hao Chen as AURIN’s new Spatial Database Software Developer.
+Hao will lead the technical development of the Australian Urban Health Indicators (AusUrb-HI) project.
+The AusUrb-HI project is a collaboration between National Collaborative Research Infrastructure Strategy (NCRIS) facilities, AURIN, the Population Health Research Network (PHRN) and the Australian Research Data Commons (ARDC), and researchers that will develop a suite of new indicator data assets that improve the understanding of the health of Australian urban and regional populations.
 Other AusUrb-HI collaboration partners include Queensland University of Technology, RMIT University, and the Sax Institute.

 Hao will lead the development and implementation of the AusUrb-HI system, coordinating and capturing requirements from partners and implementing the system accordingly.
 In doing so Hao will ensure the successful collaboration of the many partners involved and the creation of a robust solution that takes into account the sensitive nature of individual health data.